 For more information about the SEP see: www.qcaa.qld.edu.au/senior/certificates-qualifications/sep.

 Statement of results

-Students are issued with a statement of results in the December following the completion of a QCAAdeveloped course of study.
-A new statement of results is issued to students after each QCAA-developed course of study is completed.
+Students are issued with a statement of results in the December following the completion of internal and external assessments in subjects.